coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

-The implementation is based on a first-class representation of properties of relations and morphisms as type classes.
+The implementation is based on a first-class representation of properties of relations and morphisms as typeclasses.
 That is, the various combinations of properties on relations and morphisms are represented as records and instances of theses classes are put in a hint database.
 For example, the declaration: